-Background: Breast cancer, a heterogeneous disease typically prevalent among women and is the second-largest cause of death worldwide.
-Early diagnosis is the key to minimize the cancer-induced complication, however, the conventional diagnostic strategies have been sluggish, complex and to some extent nonspecific.
+Background: Breast cancer is a heterogeneous disease typically prevalent among women and is the second-largest cause of death worldwide.
+Early diagnosis is the key to minimize the cancer-induced complication, however, the conventional diagnostic strategies have been sluggish, complex, and, to some extent, non-specific.
 Therapeutic tools are not so convenient and side effects of current therapies offer the development of novel theranostic tool to combat this deadly disease.

-Objective: This article aims to summarize the advances in the diagnosis and treatment of breast cancer with gold nanoparticle (GNP or AuNP).
+Objective: This article aims to summarize the advances in the diagnosis and treatment of breast cancer with gold nanoparticles (GNP or AuNP).

-Methods: A systematic search was conducted in the three popular electronic online databases namely PubMed, Google Scholar and Web of Science regarding GNP as breast cancer theranostics.
+Methods: A systematic search was conducted in the three popular electronic online databases including PubMed, Google Scholar, and Web of Science, regarding GNP as breast cancer theranostics.

-Conclusion: Divergent strategies have shown the theranostic potential of surface tuned GNPs against breast cancer even in the metastatic stage with minimum cytotoxic effect both in vitro and in vivo.
+Conclusion: Divergent strategies have shown the theranostic potential of surface tuned GNPs against breast cancer even in the metastatic stage with minimum cytotoxic effects both in vitro and in vivo.

-Dept. of Biochemistry and Molecular Biology, Jahangirnagar University, Savar, Dhaka, Dept. of Pharmacology & Toxicology, University of Otago, 362 Leith St, North Dunedin, Dunedin 9016, Dept. of Biochemistry, Primeasia University, Banani, Dhaka
+Department of Biochemistry and Molecular Biology, Jahangirnagar University, Savar, Dhaka, Department of Pharmacology & Toxicology, University of Otago, 362 Leith St., North Dunedin, Dunedin 9016, Department of Biochemistry, Primeasia University, Banani, Dhaka